nealcaren/WhenAfricaAwakesPG/09-A_Few_Books.md

 changed we whites are all ultimately doomed.
 Unless we set our house in order the doom will sooner or later overtake us all.”
-The present reviewer stakes his money on “the doom,” for the white race’s disease is an ingrowing one whose development. inheres in their very nature.
+The present reviewer stakes his money on “the doom,” for the white race’s disease is an ingrowing one whose development inheres in their very nature.
 They are so singularly constituted that they would rather tear themselves to pieces parading as the lords of creation than see any other people achieve an equal